MrYsLab/PyMata/README.md

 PyMata is a high performance, multi-threaded, non-blocking Python client for the Firmata Protocol that supports the complete StandardFirmata protocol.

+A new version for Python 3.4.3, pymata_aio, can be found [here](https://github.com/MrYsLab/pymata-aio).

 ##Major features
 * __Implements the entire Firmata 2.4.1 protocol.__